 Transfer credits from regionally or nationally accredited post-secondary institutions, as recognized by the Council for Higher Education Accreditation (CHEA), may be accepted as courses for transfer into undergraduate, graduate degree, and certification programs.
 The approval of transfer credits is at the sole discretion of Bryan College.

 Official transcripts must be submitted for evaluation as part of the enrollment process.
 For Bryan College 100 percent online programs, active-duty service members may be required to complete up to 30 percent of the program online to satisfy academic residency requirements (up to 25 percent requirement for residential programs).
 In addition, Bryan transfer credits may be approved for completion of formal military courses as recommended through official transcripts (Army/ACE Registry Transcript System, Community College of Air Force, Sailor/Marine/ACE Registry Transcript, Registry of Credit Recommendations, or National Registry for Training Programs).
 Credits will be applied as approved by the Office of the Registrar.
 Credit may also be given for completion of approved examinations, including CLEP, DSST, and ECE as outlined in the ACE guide to Educational Credit by Examination.

 Tuition and Fees

-The tuition and fees the VA will pay for is determined based on a number of items, including your state of residence and years of service, among other factors.
+The Veterans Administration will pay for a portion of tuition and fees, based on a number of items, including your state of residence and years of service, among other factors.
 Please visit the VA website for a current schedule of tuition and fees.